 Never forget that idleness is ruinous to young people, and give your boys and girls plenty to do.
 "An ounce of prevention is worth a pound of cure," or, to change the figure, it is very easy to run a locomotive when everything is in running order, but after a collision it is quite another thing.

 Take our advice.
-Pat your boy on the right track and keep it clear.
+Put your boy on the right track and keep it clear.
 Ten chances to one he will go unhurt until he is twentyfive or thirty; and then-well, you need not break your heart because he breaks his.
 Accidents will happen, you know, they must come, sooner or later-but later is better.
 Give him something to do.
-As for your daughter, as soon as she leaves school her books are thrown saide, and she is exhousehold interests, or to become a lady of fashion, according to circumstances.
-Better involves routine.
-Let h contra of atady to Give
+As for your daughter, as soon as she leaves school her books are thrown aside, and she is expected at once to identify herself with household interests, or to become a lady of fashion, according to circumstances.
+Better the first than the last; but both are wrong.
+Give her something to do-something which involves routine.
+Let her keep up a slender course of study.
+Give her good books and papers to read.
+Find her occupation of some kind, or she will soon become restless The deep-sea fishes taken by the United | and uneasy and ripe for any mischief.